 The more your electricity bills cost, the faster your solar panels will pay for themselves.
 It’s for this reason that some of the more popular locations for solar panels aren’t actually very sunny.
 San Francisco has a growing solar panel market, despite being known for its fog.
 This is because energy costs are high there and even though the total amount of sunlight is less, solar panels can still help to reduce those costs for home and building owners.

 What Is the Average Pay-Back Period for Solar Panels?

 Because the pay-back period for solar panels depends on the amount of sunlight you get and the costs of electricity, the average pay-back period depends on where you live.
-You can look up the average solar panel pay-back period for your area, but there isn’t a national average for the United States because it ranges from five years to sixteen years.
+You can look up the average solar panel payback period for your area, but there isn’t a national average for the United States because it ranges from five years to sixteen years.

-Hawaii, for example, has both high energy costs and a lot of sunlight, and so has a much shorter pay-back period at five years.
+Hawaii, for example, has both high energy costs and a lot of sunlight, and so has a much shorter pay-back period of five years.
 North Dakota has lower energy costs and less sunlight and is therefore at the higher end of the scale at sixteen years.

 What Is a Good Pay-Back Period?

 Just because there’s no real average pay-back period for solar panels doesn’t mean there isn’t a pay-back period you should be aiming for in your calculations.
 Ideally, the pay-back period for your solar panels should be half the lifetime of the solar panels or less.
 If your solar panels have a life expectancy of 25 years, then 12.5 years or less would be the ideal pay-back period.